Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 1. Set goals and challenge yourself

-From the number of calls you make in an hour to the proportion of conversations that lead to opportunities and pitches, sales is a profession that lends itself well to setting targets.
+From the number of calls you make in an hour to the proportion of conversations that lead to opportunities and pitches, sales is a profession that lends itself well to setting targets and efficient workforce management.

 For instance, let’s say that you need to make $100,000 to accomplish your personal goals.
 With a bit of simple math, you can calculate how many deals you need to close to reach that target.